Digitalized-Energy-Systems/opfgym/README.md

 ### How to create a new environment?
-Work-in-progress: Please check how the benchmark environments are defined (`mlopf/envs/`)
+Work-in-progress: Please check how the benchmark and examples environments are defined (`mlopf/envs/` and `mlopf/examples/`).

 TODO: What needs to be done if you want to implement your own OPF environment? (action_space, observation_space, sampling, etc)

+### Contribution
+Any kind of contribution is welcome!
+Feel free to create issues or merge requests.
+Also, additional benchmark environment are highly appreciated.
+For example, the `examples` environments could be refined to difficult but solvable RL-OPF benchmarks.
+Here, it would be especially helpful to incorporate an OPF solver that is more capable than the very limited pandapower OPF.
+For example, it should be able to deal with multi-stage problems, discrete actuators like switches, and stochastic problems.
+For contact, send an email to thomas.wolgast@uni-oldenburg.de.